 Prenup vs. Postnup

-You’ve heard of premarital and postmarital agreements — most commonly referred to as “prenups” and “postnups.”
-But what’s a prenup vs a postnup?
+You’ve heard of premarital and postmarital agreements — commonly called “prenups” and “postnups.”
+But what’s a prenup vs. a postnup?

 Read on to learn more.